vanilla/docs/content/developer/tools/index.md

 - /developers/tools
 ---

 Vanilla uses a wide range to tools and technologies to build its product.
 This list is simply to guide new developers getting acclimated to our ecosystem.
-All our developers use MacOS.
+All of our developers use MacOS.

 ## Stacks Supported

-* PHP 5.6 - 7.1 (as of Vanilla 2.5)
+* PHP 7.0 - 7.2 (as of Vanilla 2.6)
 * Unix, Windows, or OSX
 * [nginx, Apache, or IIS](http://docs.vanillaforums.com/developer/backend/)
 * MySQL, Percona, or MariaDB

 ## Cloud Stack

-* PHP 7.1
+* PHP 7.2
 * nginx
 * Percona
 * Varnish